browserengineering/book/book/invalidation.md

 propagated to the `descendants` field.

-To solve this, we need to add one more rule: when one field reads another, any fields controling the first need to also control the
+To solve this, we need to add one more rule: when one field reads another, any fields controlling the first need to also control the
 second:

 ``` {.python}